Understanding the dashboard metrics

 Metrics

-Total generation and total consumption
+Total supply and total demand

 The generation value excludes quantities already allocated to non-selected consumers.
 It includes all quantities allocated to selected consumers, even those originating from non-selected production devices.
 This is best to reflect the actual matching statistics in the portfolio.

-Matching generation and excess generation
+Matching supply and excess supply

 When compared to consumption, generation can be broken down into: